Practical Virtual Reality Technologies and Applications

-Final submissions due: 7 January 2014
+Final submissions due: 1 January 2015

-Publication date: September/October 2014
+Publication date: September/October 2015

+Submit your paper using the online manuscript submission service at https://mc.manuscriptcentral.com/cs-ieee.
 When uploading your paper, select the appropriate special-issue title under the category "Manuscript Type."
-Also, include complete contact information for all authors.
+Include complete contact information for all authors.
 If you have any questions about submitting your article, contact the peer review coordinator at email@example.com.

-Please direct any correspondence before submission to the guest editors:
+Direct any correspondence before submission to the guest editors: